Lorraine Hansberry – Playwright, Civil Rights Activist

 So settle in, tie a brightly hued scarf around your neck, and read on . . .

-The post-WWII world complicated matters, and it became difficult to source fabrics.
+The post-World War II world complicated matters, as it was difficult to source fabrics.
 An oft-repeated story is that Vera came across a stash of silk parachutes in an army surplus store and began screen printing her whimsical, colorful, ever-changing designs on silk and so created her iconic line of scarves.

 Outgrowing one studio after another, Vera and George settled in Ossining, buying the former Smith-Robinson House at 34 State Street and fitting it out for their Printex plant.
 (An 1810 Georgian mansion, it’s still standing today, barely, and is one of the few remaining buildings in Ossining built with prisoner-quarried Sing Sing marble.)